denopas/ChurnAnalysis/README.md

 # ChurnAnalysis
-Customer Churn Analysis Experiments using Classical ML (Machine Learning) algorithms and Deep Neural Network (DNN).
+Customer Churn Analysis experiments are employed using Classical ML (Machine Learning) algorithms and Deep Neural Network (DNN).
+A dataset from telecom is used for experimental studies.

 1. Dataset is created in telecom domain.